dahliyah/dahliyah.github.io/docs/Law/Marriage.md

 ---

+- Yahuah's model is to have ONE wife.

 ## “Chained” Women, or Agunot

 *Agunot* are women trapped in marriages because they cannot receive a rabbinic divorce.
 It's due to their husbands or their husband's male next of kin being unable or unwilling to provide one.
 The term "*agunot*" comes from the Hebrew word for "<span style='color:#fa8231'>anchor</span>."